Padmasri2101/-from-Garikimukku/MyMedia.md

 <h3>Padmasri Garikimukku</h3>
-<b>The Secret is a self-help book by Rhonda Byrne</b> that explains how the law of attraction, which states that positive energy attracts positive things into your life, governs your thinking and actions, and how you can use the power of positive thinking to achieve anything you can imagine.</h6>
+<b>The Secret is a self-help book by Rhonda Byrne</b> that explains how the law of attraction, which states that positive energy attracts positive things into your life, governs your thinking and actions, and how you can use the power of positive thinking to achieve anything you can imagine.